 For most people a visit to Auschwitz is an essential part of a visit to Krakow, in fact it's fequently the reason for being there.
-So what are the options for visiting the memorial?

 One of the blocks in the Auschwitz memorial